tbiens/icarus/README.md

 **Future Features:**

 1. Log to ELK or Splunk
-2. Log IP addresses.
-3. Log email addresses To and From

 3. Report IP addresses to an antispam api service.
 4. Improve my skills significantly in Git and Python.
 5. More than 1 attachment at a time.
-6. Database statistics
-  6.1.
-Seen Count
-  6.2.
-Timestamps for longevity / lifetime tracking

 7. Cleanup process for logs and downloads.
 8. Cuckoo API?
 9. Config file the IP choice.